jgh-/dlt-sim/README.md

 ## simulation framework for blockchain/dlt, wip.

-Deterministic and repeatible simulation framework for experimenting with consensus protocols for blockchain and other types of distributed ledgers.
+Deterministic and repeatable simulation framework for experimenting with consensus protocols for blockchain and other types of distributed ledgers.

 ### Requirements